JeremieLitzler/journal/docs/posts/2022-09-12-all-my-notes-on-the-videos-of-Charles-Dowding/README.md

 date: 2022-09-12
 #heroImage: '/images/.jpg'
 #heroAlt:
-meta:
-  keywords:
-    - No Dig
+category:
   - Gardening
   - Permaculture
+tag:
+  - No Dig
 ---

 Thanks to the Charles for sharing his experience!